 “Of course, nothing but.”

 “Do you intend to hurt my people?”

 “No, of course not.”
 Otto looked back to his men and gestured for them to lower their arms.
-“I apologise, they are not used to the Deni, they are on edge.”
+“I apologize; they are not used to the Deni; they are on edge.”